John N. McMahon: Lockheed Martin

 In August 1986, McMahon joined Lockheed Martin Corporation as an executive vice president for plans and programs in its Missiles & Space Company.
 In 1995, McMahon was president and CEO of Lockheed Missiles & Space Co.

 In 2004, McMahon was registered as a lobbyist for the Lockheed Martin Corporation.

+Post-career

+In May 2015, 20 ex-CIA officials, including McMahon, signed a letter opposing the decision by The New York Times to publish the names of three undercover officers working for the CIA.